kyleyannelli/KMusicBot/README.md

 CORS_URI="https://music.kmfg.dev"
 # I'd recommend using your parent domain.
 For example, my api is served on apiv1.kmfg.dev.
 This means for the cookie to be valid (browser only) and be accessed by svelte on music.kmfg.dev, the URI needs to be the parent.
 COOKIE_URI="kmfg.dev"

+# This is the address kmusicbot-core is running on.
+The port will always be 30106
+WEBSOCKET_URI="ws://10.1.0.70:30106"
+# This is the token for the websocket you set in the core .env
+WEBSOCKET_TOKEN="GenerateAToken"
 ```
 3. Make sure the entire project has been compiled, if not, go to the root directory and `mvn clean install`.
 In `kmusicbot-api` run `mvn exec:java`.
 Your API is now running!